waterholeforum/docs/configuration.md

 ## Broadcasting Configuration

 Waterhole can push out new activity over WebSockets so users will see updates in real-time without having to reload the page.
 To enable this, you'll need to configure a broadcaster in `config/broadcasting.php`.
 See the [Laravel Broadcasting documentation](https://laravel.com/docs/10.x/broadcasting#pusher-channels) for more information about how to configure a driver.

-You will only need to install the driver on the server-side – Waterhole already contains the client-side `pusher-js` package and will hook everything up for you.
+Waterhole is compatible with both **Pusher** and **Laravel Reverb**.
+The client connection is configured in `config/waterhole/system.php` under `echo_config`.
+When `BROADCAST_DRIVER` is set to `pusher` or `reverb`, Waterhole will wire up the matching Echo config automatically.

+## Filesystem Disks

+Waterhole uses Laravel's filesystem disks for uploads and compiled assets.
+These can be configured in `config/waterhole/uploads.php` and `config/waterhole/system.php`:

+- `uploads.disk` controls where user uploads are stored (attachments, avatars, icons).
+- `system.assets_disk` controls where compiled Waterhole assets are stored.

+Both should be public disks (local `public`, S3, etc.) depending on your deployment.
+Make sure you configure the chosen disks in `config/filesystems.php`.

 ## Queue Configuration